 The wolf’s more considerable skull means allows the wolf to apply more pressure when bearing down on an opponent – this is particularly significant because, in confrontation, wolves attack the throat.
 An enormous skull also means stronger muscles in the neck, providing more force that the wolf can use to push back against an opponent in a fight.

 The Paws of the Wolf

 A lot of canine interaction – whether confrontation or play – involves pawing and a wolf’s paw is twice the size of a German Shepherd’s paw.
 Having such large feet allows the wolf to knock away and pin down the German Shepherd with less exertion and more force – once again, giving the wolf an advantage.

 The wolf’s 1.18” long claws are also worth noting.
 These claws are longer than the German Shepherds and have a wider spread allowing the wolf to apply more force when clashing with, pawing, or holding down the German Shepherd.

 Of course, sheer size plays a significant role in any confrontation, and the wolf comes out on top here, too.
 The wolf stands between 26 and 33 inches tall, whereas the German Shepherd stands between 22 and 26 inches tall.
 The advantage in height means that the wolf can tower over the German Shepherd by as much as seven inches!

 The wolf carries more weight, too.
-Weighing in at between 80 and 180lbs, the wolf has the advantage when it comes to pinning down opponents, pushing them off when pinned, and applying sheer force when colliding.
+Weighing in at between 80 and 180lbs, the wolf has the advantage of pinning down opponents, pushing them off when pinned, and applying sheer force when colliding.
 The German Shepherd weighs between 65 and 90lbs – as much as half the weight of a wolf!